llctrautmann/Obsidian/000 Concepts/Metrics.md

 \end{aligned}
 $$
 is called a metric.

-`This also means that a metric is a function that takes in two vectors and returns a scalar.`

 ## Conditions
 A distance function, often simply called a "metric" in the context of vector spaces, must satisfy certain conditions to be considered valid.
 These properties are as follows: